JGRennison/OpenTTD-patches/README.md

 * Reverse at waypoint orders (added in v0.7.0)

+* Show a company-coloured mark next to vehicles in vehicle list windows, if their owner does not match list owner (imported: by McZapkie) (added in v0.8.0)
+  This has been  modified to change the mark and be controlled by a setting (on by default).

 * Save/load and savegame format changes
   * Various changes to improve handling of savegames which use features not in trunk.
   * Savegames from this patchpack are not loadable in trunk.